Carrying a credit card in Japan while traveling is typically convenient for anyone, although the country preferred cash.

 Approval of your application may take days due to the numerous applications they receive and sometimes, waiting frustrates the applicant.
 However, it isn’t wise to apply with several credit card companies at a time.
 As mentioned above, banks and credit card companies share information with each other.

-Applying for multiple credit cards will affect your credit score and give them the impression that you are a high-risk applicant.
+Applying for multiple credit cards in Japan will affect your credit score and give them the impression that you are a high-risk applicant.

 Though cash is necessary for urgent situations, choosing cash in your application will make it more impossible to get approval.
 Better if you put “0” Yen to the option.
 Otherwise, the company may think that “the applicant doesn’t have money”.